 One of my favorite things about this calligraphy scroll is that you can easily change the quote for a new season or occasion.
 Just roll up the bottom part of the scroll so that it hides your first quote, clip/pin the bottom roll in place, and start again.
 I already have two quotes on my scroll–you can see my Ralph Waldo Emerson quote in our coastal farmhouse dining room!

 Thank you so much for stopping by today, friends.
-I hope you found this tutorial helpful if you are creating a calligraphy sign for a birthday party, shower, or wedding!
+I hope you found this tutorial helpful if you are creating a calligraphy sign for a birthday party, baby shower, wedding or wall decor!